 To restore the deleted records back into your site exactly as they were, you will need to engage the Oracle Consulting Services Team to create all the custom scripts needed to reinsert the data back into the database as it was before the delete action.
 This is a very pricey undertaking that can cost 10s of the thousands of dollars.
 If you want us to go to consulting and let them know you are willing to pay whatever the fee is, we can hand this over to consulting.

 The Restore Site option:

-The Oracle Service Cloud Technical Support team can create a restore site.
+The Oracle B2C Service Technical Support team can create a restore site.
 A restore site is created from a daily backup taken of your site.
 It is a temporary site that is available for 30 days.
 You can use the restore site to copy/reference the deleted data.
 There is no additional cost or fee to create the restore site.

 You will need to consider the date/time that the data was deleted in order to provide the date of the backup you wish to use.
 For example, if the records were deleted on October 2nd, you need the October 1st backup.

 NOTE: The backups are run every 24 hrs on your site.
 If the deleted data was created after the backup run, and deleted before the next backup is created, this data is not recoverable.

 Typically, customers choose to simply copy the records from a restore site into new records on the production site and associate them manually with the other records because of the high fee to restore the database back with all table insertions exactly as they were when the items were deleted.
 For example, re-create the deleted incident and manually associate it to the contact record.